-Computer & Job Skills Classes
+Computer and Job Skill Classes

 Spaces are limited and registration is required.
-To register, please visit the library's Reference Desk or call 865-982-0981, ext.
-4, or 865-273-1428.
-Sign up no earlier than one month prior to a class.
+To register, please visit the library's Adult Services Desk (Reference) or call 865-982-0981, option 3, or 865-273-1428.

 The ARCONIC Foundation Global Internship Program is made possible through a generous grant from the ARCONIC Foundation.
 It is provided by the Institute of International Education, Blount Partnership, Blount County Public Library and the Blount County Friends of the Library..

 Paid Internship Program For Young Adults Interested in Manufacturing Careers:

 Are you between the ages of 18 – 26 and would you like to get paid to intern at a local manufacturer?
 Join us January 28 through